Return to Home

 Valuation

 P/E ratios are below 10-year average.
-Stocks look cheap.
+Stocks look cheap relative to historical norms.

 Neutral